Purchase the Day Trips and Hidden Places Around Rochester books

 Howe Caves

 If you’re starting from Rochester, it’s important to note that Howe Caverns is a bit of a drive—about three and a half hours away.
 Despite the distance, it’s definitely a must-see if you’re looking to take a day trip from Rochester.
-I made the trip there and back in one day, but that was only possible because the tour itself was relatively short, and we didn’t stop to explore other areas along the way.
+I made the trip there and back in one day, but only because the tour was relatively short and we didn’t stop to explore other areas along the way.

 Howe Caverns were formed over six million years ago by natural processes predating the woolly mammoth’s appearance.
-They are among the few living limestone mineral caves worldwide.
+They are among the few limestone caves worldwide that are still inhabited.

 Over time, small cracks expanded into extensive openings, allowing underground streams to flow through.
 These streams gradually carved out the incredible cave formations and winding passageways of Howe Caverns.
 Millions of years ago, sea creatures left behind solid limestone deposits, which were later shaped by the gentle yet persistent flow of underground brooks and streams.